 Peppermint tea with peppermint plant

 That being said, do not drink peppermint tea if you have gastroesophageal reflux disease (GERD).
-Peppermint can relax the sphincter between the stomach and esophagus, which may allow stomach acids to flow back up into the esophagus.
+Peppermint relaxes the sphincter.
+This in turn may allow stomach acids to flow back up into the esophagus.

 5. GINGER TEA